-Based on recent consultation activities in the area including an Inner South Community Council survey published in May 2020, the relevant local community issues appear to be:
+We started with base information from recent consultation activities in the area including an Inner South Community Council survey published in May 2020, the relevant local community concerns appear to be:

 ...very keen to see Stirling Ridge/Park protected...